battis/qui-cli/examples/README.md

 - [dev-command](./dev-command/): A distributable command-line app
 - [dev-plugin](./dev-plugin/): Define (and use) a plugin package
-- [dev-sequenced-commands]: A hierarchy of interdependent plugins
+- [dev-sequenced-commands](./dev-sequenced-commands/): A hierarchy of interdependent plugins
 - [dev-structured](./dev-structured/): A folder hierarchy of commands bundled into a single callable command